Change Password

 Path Term

-A path term consists of either a singleton or a concatenation of element patterns, parenthesized path patterns, and quantified path patterns.
-It follows the topological rules of a path: it must start and end with a node and alternate between nodes and edges.
+A path term consists of either a singleton or a concatenation of element patterns, parenthesized path patterns, and quantified path patterns, following the topological rules of a path which must start and end with a node and alternate between nodes and edges.

 <path term> ::=